rohdimp24/MLNotes/association_rules.md

 A pattern is considered subjectively uninteresting unless it reveals unexpected information about the data or provides useful knowledge that can lead to profitable actions.

 For example, the rule {Butter} −→ {Bread} may not be interesting, despite having high support and confidence values, because the relationship represented by the rule may seem rather obvious.

 On the other hand, the rule {Diapers} −→ {Beer} is interesting because the relationship is quite unexpected and may suggest a new cross-selling opportunity for retailers

+An objective measure is a data-driven approach for evaluating the quality of association patterns.
+It is domain-independent and requires minimal in- put from the users, other than to specify a threshold for filtering low-quality patterns